For Starters, Waffle Batter Should be Considerably Thinner Than Pancake Batter.

 It is just right if the batter forms a slow, steady stream.
-If it falls too quickly, it is too thin and needs to be thickened with additional oat flour or milk.
+If it falls too quickly, it is too thin and needs to be thickened with additional wheat flour, oat flour, or milk.

 If you've ever made homemade waffles, you know that the key to a perfect waffle is the right consistency of the batter.
 If it's too thick, your waffles will be dense and heavy; too thin, and they'll be rubbery and fall apart.